madhushikadissanayake/madhushikadissanayake/README.md

 <h2 align="center">✨ About Me</h2>

-- 🔭 Undergraduate student at [Your University]
+- 🔭 Undergraduate student at [Your University/Institution]
-- 🌍 Location: [Your Location]
+- 🌍 Location: [Your Location, e.g., Colombo, Sri Lanka]
 - 💻 Fields of Interest: HTML, CSS, JavaScript, C++, Hacking, Web Development
-- 🎓 Currently studying Computer Systems and Network Engineering at [Your University]
+- 🎓 Currently studying Computer Systems and Network Engineering
-- 🎖️ Member of [Clubs / Organizations]
+- 🎖️ Member of [Clubs / Organizations, if any]

 📧 **Reach Me:** [Your Email Address]
 🌐 **Portfolio:** [Your Portfolio Link]